fritzadelbertus/git-testing/README.md

-this is from contributor 1
+this is from player 1